The blockchain has forever changed the face of the internet. But it’s far from reaching its full potential.

-Even though it was initially developed to support Bitcoin, entrepreneurs and tech wizards found many applications for this technology.
+Even though it was initially developed to support Bitcoin, entrepreneurs and tech wizards found many applications for the technology.

-In this article I’ll walk you through what blockchain is, how the technology behind it works, as well as key concepts of the
+In this article, I’ll walk you through what blockchain is, how the technology behind it works, and explain some key concepts of the blockchain.

 Table of Contents